wilhelmrauston/D0003E_Labbar/README.md

 Lab 2: The purpose of this lab assignment is to provide insights into the techniques by which multiple parallel threads can be implemented on a single sequential processor.

 Grade: Passed!

+Lab 3: Explore the benefits of threaded concurrency by revisiting the problem studied in lab 1.

+Passed